cam3lo/OpenAI-Cyber-Proposal/README.md

-# OpenAI-Cyber-Proposal
+# A.R.C.H.E.R.
+Project Proposal & Description

-Developing & Enhancing A.R.C.H.E.R: An AI-Powered Tool for Vulnerability Detection and Reverse Engineering
+Developing & Enhancing A.R.C.H.E.R.: An AI-Powered Tool for Vulnerability Detection and Reverse Engineering

 1. Set of Questions or Problems the Project Will Address